 - Contact the police for assistance and information or to report the incident.
-The Fairfax County Police Department should be contacted for incidents occurring at the Northern Virginia Center.
-The Virginia Tech Police Department will assist the victim in contacting the correct law enforcement agency, if requested. - Go to the INOVA Fairfax Hospital in Fairfax or the Arlington Hospital.
+The Arlington County Police Department should be contacted for incidents occurring at the center. - Go to the Virginia Hospital Center Arlington.
 A qualified physician or nurse will examine you for injuries and collect physical evidence that could be used in judicial proceedings if you decide to prosecute. - If possible, do not change your clothes, shower, eat or drink between the rape and the trip to the emergency room.
 Preserving evidence is critical and can assist in prosecution.
 Bring a change of clothes with you because the police will need the clothes you were wearing for evidence. - Even if you do not wish to prosecute, it is important that you have a physical exam after the attack.
 Besides bruises or other physical injuries, the perpetrator might have passed on a sexually transmitted disease that requires treatment.
-An HIV/AIDS test may also ease your mind, although six months must elapse after an attack to accurately detect the presence of HIV, the virus that causes AIDS.

-- Seek counseling from the Center for Family Services located onsite at the Northern Virginia Center or a private counselor.
-All these services are free of charge (except private counseling) and confidential.
-If you are not comfortable talking with a counselor, consider talking with a trusted friend or family member (See Counseling). - Consider your judicial options if you have not done so already.
+An HIV/AIDS test may also ease your mind, although six months must elapse after an attack to accurately detect the presence of HIV, the virus that causes AIDS. - Seek counseling from the Department of Human Services Behavioral Healthcare Division located at North George Mason Drive, Arlington, Virginia 22205 (703-228-4256) or a private counselor.
+If you are not comfortable talking with a counselor, consider talking with a trusted friend or family member.
+(See Counseling) - Consider your judicial options if you have not done so already.
 Although there are statutes of limitation on criminal cases, they are often longer than you think.
-You also have the option of campus and civil charges (See Judicial Options). - If the assault and its aftermath are interfering with your ability to complete your academic work, talk with the Thomas E. Cook Counseling Center, Women's Center at Virginia Tech, or the academic dean of your college about academic relief.
-The Dean of Students will also assist in changing academic and living situations after an alleged sexual assault incident, should the victim request such assistance and such changes are reasonably available. - Remember that it is never too late to deal with a sexual assault, and that you can heal from this significant trauma.
+You also have the option of campus and civil charges (See Judicial Options). - If the assault and its aftermath are interfering with your ability to complete your work or academic performance, talk with the Thomas E. Cook Counseling Center, Women's Center at Virginia Tech, or the academic dean of your college about academic relief.
+The Dean of Students will also assist in changing academic and living situations after an alleged sexual

+- assault incident, should the survivor request such assistance and such changes are reasonably available. - Remember that it is never too late to deal with a sexual assault, and that you can heal from this significant trauma.
 People are ready and able to help you, but they can't if you don't ask.